trothr/znetboot/clefonvm.md

  … and so forth.
 Save your changes to that file, then upload all three files to your virtual machine.

 These are all plain text files, not binary.
+To upload, use the X3270 file transfer dialogue.
+Hold down the left mouse button to bring up the "File" menu.
+Slide down to "File Transfer...".

-In the “File Transfer” dialogue, select “Send to host”, “Host is VM/CMS”, and “Transfer as ASCII file”.
+Within the “File Transfer” dialogue, select “Send to host”, “Host is VM/CMS”, and “Transfer as ASCII file”.
+Then click "Transfer File".

 ![filetrans.png](images/filetrans.png)